 MONAD, Stage 1.

 Before we got too far along with the programming, there were a number of issues to work out.
-The original design of the Calendar-Band was based on two layers of almost 730 individually-sized Day Block tiles.
-That design didn’t get very far and I’m so glad it’s gone.
+The original design of the Calendar-Band was a mechanical device, based on two layers of almost 730 individually-sized Day Block tiles.
+All of this just to account for the Gap.
+Even after we got rid of the tiles, programming the Gap took up well over half of the programming hours to complete Stage 1.

 Figuring out the orientation of the Calendar-Clock within galactic space was not easy.
 So many coordinate systems to contend with.
 The primary axis of the ellipse has to be aligned relative to the start of a civil, calendar year.
 Thankfully, the Astronomical Algorithms of Jean Meeus took care of a lot of these problems.